gjb2048/moodle-theme_dennis/UsingGrunt.md

 Installing Grunt
 ================

-Get 14.x from:

-Get the 'Current' not 'LTS' version from https://nodejs.org/en/download/current/
+Look in the Moodle root file 'package.json' and find the JSON section that starts with "engines", that will tell you the version of Node.js to get from: https://nodejs.org/en/download/current/.

-On Linux, you can follow https://nodejs.org/en/download/package-manager/ to install via a package manager.
+On Linux, you can also follow https://nodejs.org/en/download/package-manager/ to install via a package manager.

 then in a shell (Linux - prefix with 'sudo') / 'Node.js Command prompt' (Windows) in the Moodle root directory: